 If you have any photos you’ve taken that need some editing, feel free to email them to me at firstname.lastname@example.org with the subject line Photos to Edit and I will gladly edit them for you during this quarantine.

 Anchor Studio Photography specializes providing a full service experience that starts with booking your session and ends with getting beautiful tangible heirloom products being displayed in your home.
-My style of soft, candid and timeless photos can be seen in all my maternity, newborn, child and family portraits in Toronto, Canada.
+My style of soft, candid and timeless photos can be seen in all my maternity, newborn, child and family portraits in Greater Toronto Area, including Oakville, Mississauga, North York and Richmond Hill.
 If you are interested in booking a portrait session for your family, you can click here to book your session.
 I am now booking sessions for summer 2020, so don’t hesitate to get in touch soon!